GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 gcloud auth configure-docker
 ```

-#### Create a Google Kubernetes Engine cluster
+#### Create a Google Kubernetes Engine (GKE) cluster

-Create a cluster from the command line.
-If you already have a cluster that you
+Use the following commands to create a cluster from the command line.
+If you
-want to use, this step is optional.
+already have a cluster that you want to use, skip this step.

 ```shell
 export CLUSTER=postgresql-cluster